A Survey on Knowledge-Oriented Retrieval-Augmented Generation: Introduction

 The primary objective of this survey is to provide a comprehensive overview of RAG from a knowledge-centric perspective.
-By focusing on the integration of external knowledge sources into the generative process, this survey aims to review the recent advancements in RAG models, methods, and techniques.
-We will cover key models that have emerged, along with the fundamental approaches used in retrieval and generation, offering insights into how these methods address the unique challenges of knowledge selection, retrieval, and in-context reasoning.
-Additionally, we seek to highlight emerging trends and identify gaps in the existing research, particularly areas that require further exploration, such as multi-modal knowledge integration\cite{pmlr-v139-brock21a,radford2021learningtransferablevisualmodels,NEURIPS2020_92d1e1eb} and domain-specific applications\cite{yu2024large,setty2024improving,modran2024llm,liu2024application}.
-This survey's unique contribution lies in its focus on RAG from a knowledge-centric viewpoint, providing a unified framework for understanding and advancing the field.
-The intended audience includes researchers, practitioners, and industry professionals who are interested in exploring how RAG can be leveraged for a variety of natural language processing tasks.
+Unlike existing surveys that often categorize RAG methods by model architecture or task, our unique contribution lies in structuring the analysis around the \textit{lifecycle of knowledge} within RAG systems.
+We examine RAG as a multi-stage process of identifying, retrieving, integrating, and reasoning with external information.
+This knowledge-centric viewpoint provides a unified framework that shifts the focus from \textit{what} models are used to \textit{how} knowledge is processed and utilized, offering a clearer understanding of the trade-offs between different techniques.
+We will cover key models and the fundamental approaches used in retrieval and generation, offering insights into how these methods address the unique challenges at each stage of the knowledge lifecycle.
+Additionally, we seek to highlight emerging trends and identify gaps in the existing research, particularly areas that require further exploration, such as multimodal knowledge integration\cite{pmlr-v139-brock21a,radford2021learningtransferablevisualmodels,NEURIPS2020_92d1e1eb} and domain-specific applications\cite{yu2024large,setty2024improving,modran2024llm,liu2024application}.
 As the field continues to evolve rapidly, this survey will serve as both a foundational resource and a guide to future research, offering insights into ongoing challenges and opportunities for innovation.